subract/hetzplay/README.md

 - `mc_host` (`string`): hostname or IP address of the Minecraft server
 - `mc_port` (`int`, default `25565`): the port of the Minecraft server

 You can also configure the following, but you likely won't need to.
-The defaults are designed with Hetzner's billing model in mind to maximize cost savings:
+The defaults are designed with Hetzner's billing model in mind to maximize cost savings.:

 - `min_runtime` (`int`,  minutes, default `50`): how long the server must run before being stopped
   - Because Hetzner [bills for a minimum of one hour](https://docs.hetzner.com/cloud/billing/faq#how-do-you-bill-your-servers) (and rounds up), the default value ensures a server that's started, but never used, is billed for only a single hour.